distantcam/AutoCtor/readme.source.md

 ### Your code

-snippet: YourCode
+snippet: Basic

 ### What gets generated

-snippet: GeneratedCode
+snippet: BasicGeneratedCode

 ## More Features

 ### Post constructor Initialisation

 If you include the name of a method to call after the fields are set, it will be called in the constructor.
-This method must return `void` and take no parameters.
+This method must return `void`.

+snippet: NamedPostConstruct

+snippet: NamedPostConstructGeneratedCode

+Alternatively, you can mark the method to call at the end of the method with the `[AutoPostConstruct]` attribute.

+snippet: PostConstruct

+snippet: PostConstructGeneratedCode

+Post constructor methods can also take parameters.
+These parameters will be passed in from the constructor.

-snippet: ExampleWithInitializeMethod
+snippet: PostConstructWithParameters

-snippet: ExampleWithInitializeMethodGeneratedCode
+snippet: PostConstructWithParametersGeneratedCode

 ## More examples

 You can also initialize readonly fields, and AutoCtor will not include them in the constructor.

-snippet: ExampleWithInitializer
+snippet: PresetField

-snippet: ExampleWithInitializerGeneratedCode
+snippet: PresetFieldGeneratedCode

 If there is a single base constructor with parameters, AutoCtor will include that base constructor in the constructor it creates.

-snippet: ExampleWithBase
+snippet: Inherit

-snippet: ExampleWithBaseGeneratedCode
+snippet: InheritGeneratedCode

 ## Embedding the attributes in your project